brycewray/astro-site-legacy/src/pages/posts/2020/07/transformed.md

 <Disclaimer />

 <YellowBox>
-**Update, 2020-08-05**: If what you see herein makes you want to try Cloudinary, I request that you use [this invitation link](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu). **Full disclosure**: I will receive additional Cloudinary credits for each person who uses that link and subsequently enrolls with Cloudinary, even if only for the same ultra-generous free tier I describe in this post.
-Thanks in advance! *(The opinions herein are strictly my own and I was not compensated for them; the Cloudinary team provided this link to me **after** seeing what I'd already written.)*
+<strong>Update, 2020-08-05</strong>: If what you see herein makes you want to try Cloudinary, I request that you use <a href="https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu" target="_blank" rel="nofollow">this invitation link</a>. <strong>Full disclosure</strong>: I will receive additional Cloudinary credits for each person who uses that link and subsequently enrolls with Cloudinary, even if only for the same ultra-generous free tier I describe in this post.
+Thanks in advance! <em>(The opinions herein are strictly my own and I was not compensated for them; the Cloudinary team provided this link to me <strong>after</strong> seeing what I’d already written.)</em>
 </YellowBox>

 This is about what one might call a transformative process.